 - When the cherries are heated to almost boiling and breaking down, add the cornstarch slurry and mix until thickened.

 - Taste for sweetness.
-If the filling is still too tart, then add honey by the tbsp until you reach the desired sweetness.
+If the filling is still too tart, then add honey by the tablespoon until you reach the desired sweetness.

 1. Use the freshest cherries available.